As far as Annuity Best Interest training... Let me boil it down for you:

 received by the intermediary and whether the cash compensation

 is a onetime or multiple occurrence amount.
+Prior to

 making a recommendation, an insurance intermediary must have a